solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

 From above, `S.last >= B >= X` so for all such "switching votes", `X_v > B`.

-Now ordering all these "switching votes" in time, let `V` to be the validator in `Optimistic Validators` that first submitted such a "swtching vote" `Vote(X', S')`, where `X' > B`.
+Now ordering all these "switching votes" in time, let `V` to be the validator in `Optimistic Validators` that first submitted such a "switching vote" `Vote(X', S')`, where `X' > B`.
 We know that such a validator exists because we know from above that all delinquent validators must have submitted such a vote, and the delinquent validators are a subset of the